 “Other ingredients added include herbs such as dill, fennel, ginger.
 These are known to assist digestion and can be calming on the tummy.”

 Does it work?

-Surprisingly, both Dr Ellie and Clark are in agreement that there’s not really any scientific evidence to prove that gripe works - but despite the lack of physical evidence, many parents swear by the remedy.
+Surprisingly, both Dr. Cannon and Clark are in agreement that there’s not really any scientific evidence to prove that gripe works - but despite the lack of physical evidence, many parents swear by the remedy.